 Coroners investigate all deaths where the cause is unknown, is not thought to be due to natural circumstances or needs an inquiry for another reason.

 The coroner may conduct a simple investigation by interviewing the medical staff who treated the person who has died, to determine the cause of death.
 Sometimes this will require a post-mortem to take place.
 If the death is found to be from natural causes there will not be an inquest and the coroner will send a certificate to the registrar stating the cause of death.
-You can then make an appointment for the death to be registered with the registrar.

 Where a death has not been as a result of natural causes, for example in the case of a road traffic accident, the coroner will need to hold a full inquest into the death.
 This is a public court hearing held by the coroner to establish who has died, when and how the death occurred.
 The inquest will be held as soon as possible after the death.